 Without our historians and the recording of history, we may lose those opportunities.
 Preserving the past, and understanding it, should be a shared priority.
 In that, we can then shape our future.

-Written by Dr. John R. Woznicki
+Dr. John Woznicki